chris - Fotolia

 Which configuration will make any given set of applications run faster depends as much on the I/O heat maps and long-tail sensitivity of the applications as the latency hit incurred when accessing the storage layer.

 Intel's recently launched Optane DC nonvolatile DIMMs that should deliver 10 times the performance of Intel Optane SSDs.
-More importantly, a 512 GB Optane DC DIMM simply appears as nonvolatile (NVM) in the address space.
-That frees applications from having to treat NVM as inconceivably fast hard disks, so an in- database can make a remote direct access call into persistent of another node to protect data.
+More importantly, a 512 GB Optane DC DIMM simply appears as nonvolatile memory (NVM) in the address space.
+That frees applications from having to treat NVM as inconceivably fast hard disks, so an in-memory database can make a remote direct memory access call into persistent of another node to protect data.